gkapfham/cs111F2016/README.md

 Computer Science](http://www.cs.allegheny.edu) at [Allegheny College](http://www.allegheny.edu), the course has the following description:

-> An introduction to the principles of computer science with an emphasis on algorithmic problem solving and the
+> An introduction to the principles of computer science with an emphasis on
-> realization of algorithms using a modern object-oriented programming language.
-Topics include algorithms, problem
+> creative expression through the medium of a programming language.
-> solving, programming, classes, primitive data types and objects, control structures, arrays and vectors, principles of
-> object-oriented design and programming, and an introduction to graphics and graphical user interfaces.
-The course also
+> Participating in hands-on activities that often require teamwork, students
+> learn the computational structures needed to solve problems and produce
+> artifacts such as interactive games and computer-mediated art and music.
+> Students also learn how to organize and document a program's source code so
+> that it effectively communicates with the intended users and maintainers.
-> includes an overview of the discipline of computer science and a study of the social implications of computer use.
-May
+> Additionally, the introduction includes an overview of the discipline of
-> serve as the laboratory course in the Natural Science Division's distribution requirement.
+> computer science and computational thinking.
 One laboratory per week.
 > Prerequisite: Knowledge of elementary algebra.
+Distribution Requirements: ME,
+> SP.

 The source code of the LaTeX documents uses a custom LaTeX style file and several other packages that are normally standard with a modern LaTeX distribution such a TeXLive 2015.
 All of the slides are programmed with the